nordeim/Account-Bookkeeping/docs/README_v10.md

 SG Bookkeeper is a comprehensive, cross-platform desktop application designed to meet the accounting and bookkeeping needs of small to medium-sized businesses in Singapore.
 Built with Python and leveraging the power of PySide6 for a modern user interface and PostgreSQL for robust data management, it offers professional-grade financial tools tailored to Singapore's regulatory environment.

-The application features a double-entry accounting core, GST management, financial reporting, and modules for essential business operations including customer, vendor, product/service management, sales invoicing, and purchase invoicing (draft management).
-User and Role management capabilities with permission assignments are also fully implemented.
+The application features a double-entry accounting core, GST management, financial reporting, and modules for essential business operations including customer, vendor, product/service management, sales invoicing, and initial purchase invoicing capabilities.
+User and Role management are also implemented.
 Its goal is to provide an intuitive, powerful, and compliant solution that empowers business owners and accountants.

 ### Why SG Bookkeeper?